How to Identify Malicious Code? Examples, Preventtion and Mitigatation

 This is a malicious JavaScript script that contains the following lines that make the malicious script used to get an alert box displayed by getting “Hello, this is a malicious script!” observed:

-It shows by the way of such an ordinary example how an XSS attack works, when it is used to take away the security of website users on not sufficiently protected web-sites.
+It shows, by way of such an ordinary example, how an XSS attack works when it is used to take away the security of website users on unsuitable protected websites.

 Insecure Authentication and Session Management